garabavlad/FlaskPy-Blog/README.md

 # Flasky Blog App

-A CRUD Flask Py application where users can have their own dashboard, add, edit or delete articles.
+A CRUD Flask Python application for creating, displaying, and managing articles.
+Users have their own dashboard to manage their articles.

 The application can be seen live on https://flasky-article-app.herokuapp.com/